How many gigs have you completed?

-I look at topics such as pop culture, food, gender and social norms.
+I look at topics such as pop culture, food, gender and my social struggles.

 What are your aims in the comedy world?

 To develop tip top material to progress into an hour show and in the long run I'd love to have a season at the Soho Theatre!